wiseman-timelord/Chat-VulkanLlama/README.md

 2) Wow, you can actually talk?
 That's super amazing!
 What brings you to this remote place?

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested).
-This program is designed to be run on Windows+WSL+Python, it will not work in Windows+Python without WSL, this is because of the use of, jaxlib and (jax[cpu] or jax[gpu] for nVidia), which seem to crash otherwise.
+The development of this program would not work on python without WSL past the implementation of , jaxlib and (jax[cpu] or jax[gpu] for nVidia), hence, the workaround is to use WSL.
-* The models the program are advised to work with are currently under review.
+* The models the program are advised to work with are currently under review, but one of the Llama 2 7b 4-8bit chat models will do the task for testing.

 ### DISCLAIMER:
 * This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
 The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file.
 Thus if this were the case with other models beforehand, it would be named after them.